 - Finally, we pour oil in a pan (enough to make the croquettes are bathed and fried well on all sides), we turn them over and, when we see that they are uniformly browned, we place them on a plate or tray where we will have placed kitchen paper to absorb the excess oil.

-- If you don't want to use wheat flour, you can use rice or corn flour.
+- If you do not want to use wheat flour, you can use rice flour or corn flour.

-- If you prefer, you can substitute soy milk you can substitute rice milk.
+- If you prefer, you can substitute soy milk, you can replace it with rice milk.

-- To coat you can use breadcrumbs of corn or wheat bread.
+- To batter you can use breadcrumbs of corn or wheat bread.

-- You can also choose to make the croquettes in the oven so that they are lighter and contain fewer calories.
+- You can also choose to make the croquettes in the oven to be lighter and contain fewer calories.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!